The Charter Act of 1833

 - The Government of India Act 1833 or The Charter Act of 1833 is an Act of the Parliament of the United Kingdom and it gave another lease of life to the Company for next 20 years.

-- The 20 years renewal of the charter in 1813 ran out in 1833.
-This was the time for the government to do a careful assessment of the functioning of the company in India.
-The charter was renewed for another 20 years, but the company was asked to close its commercial business.
+- The charter was renewed for another 20 years, but the company was asked to close its commercial business.